 (Bloomberg) -- Each new mass shooting in the U.S. reignites debate over the country’s treatment of gun rights as virtually sacrosanct.
 Americans own more guns than anybody else on earth, even adjusted for population.
 (Yemenis are second.)
 Firearms are involved in the deaths of more than 33,000 people in the U.S. annually, about two-thirds of which are suicides.
 Guns are also integral to the story of the nation’s founding.
 The National Rifle Association, the dominant pro-gun group, has been on a decades-long winning streak, convincing courts and lawmakers to loosen gun restrictions and to prevent the passage of new ones.

 Some of the deadliest mass shootings in modern U.S. history have unfolded in the past few years: Parkland, Florida (17 killed at a high school in 2018); Sutherland Springs, Texas (26 killed in a church in 2017); Las Vegas (58 killed at a concert in 2017); and Newtown, Connecticut (26 killed at an elementary school, plus one at home, in 2012).
 With each incident, gun-control groups call for strengthening federal laws, such as expanding background checks or limiting access to semiautomatic weapons.
 Congress has largely refused, with many lawmakers instead emphasizing the importance of improved mental-health services and agreeing with gun-rights advocates that shootings don’t prove the need for new regulations.
-Some say it’s better to arm more people so they can defend themselves.
+Some say it’s better to arm more people, including teachers, so they can defend themselves.
 Public opinion may be shifting against such arguments: In a Quinnipiac University poll of likely voters taken after the Parkland school shooting, 66 percent said they backed stricter gun laws, up 19 percentage points from 2015.
+Some Wall Street investment firms said they are considering removing gun companies from portfolios.
 President Donald Trump, a gun-rights ally, ordered a ban on gun accessories known as “bump stocks” that allow semiautomatic rifles to be fired more rapidly.
 He also said he was open to strengthening background checks.
+At the same time, he endorsed allowing some teachers to have guns in schools.
 Earlier in his presidency, Trump signed a law to rescind a rule adopted by his predecessor, Barack Obama, aimed at preventing people with serious mental-health problems from buying guns.
 Gun rules are largely determined by the states.
 In recent years, states led by Democrats have moved to keep guns out of the hands of the mentally unstable and closed background-check loopholes.
 But a majority of states weakened restrictions, and many now permit guns in more places, including schools, restaurants, churches and public buildings.

 The U.S. is one of three countries to include gun-ownership rights in its constitution.
 (Mexico and Guatemala are the others.)
 The right “of the people to keep and bear arms,” enshrined in the Second Amendment, was established in the 18th century to allow states to form militias to protect themselves against oppression by the federal government.
 Interpretation has evolved, and in 2008, the U.S. Supreme Court ruled that the amendment protected the gun rights of individuals, not just militias.
 Beyond the legalities, the gun is a cultural icon in the U.S. — a necessary instrument of soldiers in the Revolutionary War and cowboys roaming the Wild West.
 AR-15 style semiautomatics that fire bullets in rapid succession have gained popularity among law-abiding gun owners and mass killers alike.
 (It’s easier to buy one than a handgun in Florida, where the Parkland shooter obtained his legally.)
 The number of guns in private hands is now thought to exceed 310 million.
 Although less common, mass shootings in other countries have also led to debates over regulation.
 Australia enacted strict gun ownership laws after a historic massacre that left 35 people dead in 1996; since then, there have been zero mass shootings, and the firearms homicide and suicide rates have plummeted.